JorjaFox/library/_source/_recaps/csi/dog-eat-dog.md

 ## Quotes

-**Sidle** Divorces are war.
+**Sidle:** Divorces are war.
 Sure glad I don't have that problem.

 - - -

-**Sidle** That's like saying there was a second shooter on the grassy knoll, Nick!
+**Sidle:** That's like saying there was a second shooter on the grassy knoll, Nick!
 The Tinsley's only had one dog!